kipricka/noskid.today-fedokey/misc/nskd-lbr/README.md

 # NoSkid Certificate Library

-A modern JavaScript library for verifying NoSkid certificates and implementing certificate-based authentication.
+A modern JavaScript library for verifying NoSkid certificates.

 ## Table of Contents